open-telemetry/opentelemetry-collector-contrib/extension/storage/filestorage/README.md

 ### `extension.filestorage.replaceUnsafeCharacters`

-When enabled, characters that are not safe in file paths are replaced in component name using the extension before creating the file name to store data by the extension.
+When enabled, characters that are not safe in file names are replaced in component name using the extension before creating the file name to store data by the extension.

-This may change the file path that the extension is writing component's data to.
-For example, for component `filelog/logs/json`, the data is stored:
+For example, for a Filelog receiver named `filelog/logs/json`, the data is stored:

-- in path `receiver_filelog_logs/json` with the feature flag disabled (note that this is file named `json` inside directory named `receiver_filelog_logs`).
+- in path `receiver_filelog_logs/json` with the feature flag disabled (note that this is a file named `json` inside directory named `receiver_filelog_logs`).
-- in file `receiver_filelog_logs~json` with the feature flag enabled.
+- in file `receiver_filelog_logs~007Ejson` with the feature flag enabled.

-The feature replaces all characters other than `A-Z`, `a-z`, `0-9`, dot `.`, hyphen `-`, underscore `_`, with a tilde `~`.
-This replacement is done to prevent surprising behavior or errors in the file storage extension.
+This replacement is done to prevent surprising behavior or errors in the File Storage extension.

+The feature replaces all usafe characters with a tilde `~` and the character's [Unicode number][unicode_chars] in hex.
+The only safe characters are: uppercase and lowercase ASCII letters `A-Z` and `a-z`, digits `0-9`, dot `.`, hyphen `-`, underscore `_`.

+Changing the state of this feature gate may change the path to the file that the extension is writing component's data to.
+This may lead to loss of the data stored in the original path.

+Before enabling this feature gate, ideally make sure that all component names that use the File Storage extension have names that only contain safe characters.
+In case you want to keep using unsafe characters in your component names, you may want to rename the files used for storage before enabling this feature gate.
+For example, `mv ./receiver_filelog_logs/json ./receiver_filelog_logs~007Ejson`.

 For more details, see the following issues: